warmist/scripts/docs/assign-facets.rst

 Facet strengths
 ---------------

-The facet strengh corresponds to the text that DF will use to describe a unit's
+The facet strength corresponds to the text that DF will use to describe a unit's
 facets:

 ========  =========